Report: Seahawks Work Out Veteran RB Adrian Peterson

-With Chris Carson already done for the season and Rashaad Penny likely to join him on injured reserve in the near future, the running back-needy Seahawks are kicking the tires on a future Hall of Famer.
+With Chris Carson already done for the season and Rashaad Penny likely to join him on injured reserve in the near future, the running back-needy Seahawks are bringing a future Hall of Famer into the fold.

-According to Mike Garafolo of NFL Network, Seattle brought in veteran running back Adrian Peterson for a visit on Wednesday.
-It remains unclear whether or not the team intends to sign him to the 53-man roster or practice squad.
+Speaking with reporters on Wednesday, coach Pete Carroll confirmed veteran running back Adrian Peterson had officially signed to Seattle's practice squad.
+Mike Garafolo of NFL Network reported earlier in the day that the four-time First-Team All-Pro selection flew out to visit the team.

+"He's a player I've known forever back to his high school days and admired him tremendously over the years, always disappointed we didn't get him back in the day [at USC]," Carroll smiled.
+"But like I just told him, we finally got him, so I'm looking forward to seeing how he does and seeing where he can fit in.
+He's an incredible competitor and a great guy and so I'm anxious to give him a chance to get on the field with our boys."

 Peterson, 36, recently played in three games for the Titans as a replacement for injured star Derrick Henry, rushing 27 times for 82 yards and a touchdown.
 Averaging just 3.0 yards per carry, the team waived him on November 23, choosing to move forward with Jeremy McNichols, D'Onta Foreman, and Dontrell Hilliard instead.